 River bottoms, near swamps, or occasionally uplands, especially where planted.
 Prefers acidic soil.

-Glossy green, typically with 5 narrow lobes, occasionally 7.
+Glossy green, 5 to 9 narrow lobes.
 Sinuses very deep, almost reaching the midvein.
-Lobes often 90 degree angle from the midvein.
+Lobes often at a 90 degree angle from the midvein.
 Foliage has a more "wispy" appearance due to this leaf shape.
 Underside of leaf is smooth with tufts of brown hair between the midvein and side veins, similar to Shumard oak.

-Nuttall Oak - overall tree appearance is very similar between the two, but leaves of Nuttall oak have more & shallower lobes than those of pin oak.
-Nuttall oak acorns are generally larger than those of pin oak.
+Nuttall Oak - overall tree appearance is very similar between the two; however, leaves of Nuttall oak have shallower and often more lobes than those of pin oak.
+Nuttall oak acorns are usually larger with a deeper cap covering about 1/3 of the nut.

 Shumard Oak - both species have tufts of brown hairs between the veins on the underside of the leaf.
-However, Shumard oak leaves have more rounded sinuses and usually more lobes than pin oak, giving the leaf a more "full" appearance.
-Shumard oak also grows differently - it lacks the tall, narrow crown and drooping lower branches of pin oak.
+However, Shumard oak leaves have more rounded sinuses than those of pin oak.
+Shumard oak also grows differently - it lacks the dense branching and downward-angled lower branches of pin oak.
+Bark may be similar, but that of pin oak is usually smoother.